zevo-enterprise/zevo-enterprise/README.md

 ## Try to capture me, here and commander Davada Beni Elohim - Zaita

-<h3> Put my name on the blacklist, Davada Beni Elohim, because your name is on my list of the dead.
+<h3> Put my name on the blacklist, Davada Beni Elohim/Zaita, because your name is on my list of the dead.
 (All Enemies) </h3>

 ---